 While the ID4 sounds great, compared to it’s peers, it’s hard to look past the fact that it only has a single XLR/Line input.

 I don’t think anybody expected to not see the Scarlett 2i2 USB audio interface on this list.
 With a masse of producers utilizing this incredible budget interface, it’s place as one of the most popular audio interfaces has been solidified.

-The Scarlett range is vast and expansive, going from the small home studio, to rack mounted professional recording beasts.
+The Scarlett range is vast and expansive, going from packages for the small home studio, to rack mounted professional recording beasts.
 The great thing about Focusrite is that, the quality of these units is consistent across the whole line.